 You talk incessantly.
 You rush from one thing to another.
 Your movements are lively, even over the top.
 You’re full-on, turned up to 11.
 This mode tends to maintain itself in a whirlwind of busy-ness, occasionally coming back down to earth before spinning wildly off again.

-Whatever the cause, groundedness can initially be developed in a variety of simple ways.
+Whatever the cause, increased grounding can be developed in a variety of simple ways, whether physically, emotionally, mentally.

-Sign up to my email list to get access to the free eCourse The Basics: Grounding
+Sign up here to get access to the free eCourse – The Basics: Grounding

-Find your best (favourite / most enjoyable) ways to ground yourself, and enjoy groundedness more of the time!
+Find your best (favourite / most enjoyable) ways to ground yourself, and enjoy feeling grounded more of the time!